isomerpages/moe-standrewssec/_the-saints-experience/Student Well Being/Sexuality Education.md

 <p></p>
 <ol start="13" data-tight="true" class="tight">
 <li>
-<p>Parents can contact the school at <a rel="noopener noreferrer nofollow" target="_blank">sass@moe.edu.sg</a> for
+<p>Parents can contact the school at sass@moe.edu.sg for discussion or to
-discussion or to seek clarification about the school’s Sexuality Education programme.</p>
+seek clarification about the school’s Sexuality Education programme.</p>
 </li>
 </ol>
 <p></p>